Breanna L. Young

-Breanna has assisted clients with premarital agreements, charitable giving planning, grantor trusts, GRATs, charitable trusts, QTIP trusts, and limited-liability companies, among other vehicles.
+Breanna regularly assists clients with premarital agreements, charitable giving planning, grantor trusts, GRATs, charitable trusts, QTIP trusts, and limited liability companies, among other vehicles.

 She also represents fiduciaries in administering estates, trusts, guardianships, and conservatorships.

-Breanna is a compassionate and understanding advocate, advising same-sex couples and gender nonconforming individuals in their estate planning, organizing and planning for succession of businesses, and tax planning.
-For transgender individuals, she guides clients through legal name changes, and the resulting changes needed on governmental documents, including birth certificates and Social Security cards.
+Breanna is a compassionate and understanding advocate, advising same-sex couples and nonbinary individuals in their estate planning, organizing and planning for the succession of businesses, and tax planning.
+She guides transgender clients through legal name and gender-marker changes, and the resulting changes needed on governmental documents, including birth certificates and Social Security cards.

-Breanna prepares annual income tax returns for her individual and business clients.
-She also helps them understand the tax implications of potential business strategies, contracts, and entity choice.
+Breanna helps her individual and business clients understand the tax implications of potential business strategies, contracts, and entity choice.
 Breanna frequently collaborates with clients’ CPAs and financial advisors to formulate and implement tax planning strategies.

-- Helped numerous families with century farms valued $10-$20 million structure their estates in order for their children to equally benefit from their assets, but keep the farm intact.
+- Helped numerous families with century farms valued $10-$20 million structure their estates for their children to equally benefit from their assets but keep the farm intact.

 - Negotiated and drafted a family-settlement agreement in a $7 million estate, avoiding what was sure to be costly litigation.